omgdory/omgdory/README.md

 💾 Operating Systems <br />
 👨🏽‍💻 Programming Languages, Concepts, and Implementation <br />
 🌎 Social Implications of Computer Technology <br />
+🧠 Introduction to Machine Learning <br />
+🎯 Analysis of Algorithms <br />
+💡 Formal Language and Automata

 <!--
 **omgdory/omgdory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.